anthonycole/attendant/README.md

-# Steward
+# Attendant

-Steward is a modern issue management and customer support application built with Next.js.
+Attendant is a modern issue management and customer support application built with Next.js.
 It provides a comprehensive solution for managing customer tickets, communications, and profiles in a strata/property management context.

 ## Features